Critical Role Productions: Exandria Unlimited (ExU) (2021)

 Exandria Unlimited is an anthology web series and spin-off of Critical Role.
 The first season of ExU featured a canon Critical Role story set in the city of Emon on the continent of Tal'Dorei, thirty years after the first campaign and ten years after the second.
 Hosted by Aabria Iyengar (the Dungeon Master), it was originally broadcast from June 24 to August 12, 2021.
 A two-part continuation was released at the end of March 2022.
 The second season, titled Exandria Unlimited: Calamity, premiered on May 26, 2022.
 It follows a group of heroes from the Age of Arcanum who attempt to prevent the Calamity, and are led by Brennan Lee Mulligan as the Dungeon Master.
 The third season, titled Exandria Unlimited: Divergence, was originally broadcast from February 13 to March 6, 2025 with Mulligan reprising his role as the Dungeon Master.

 The Legend of Vox Machina (2022)

 The Legend of Vox Machina is an animated series based on events in the first campaign.
 The first ten episodes of the first season were financed through a Kickstarter campaign, with Amazon picking up distribution and green-lighting an additional fourteen episodes: two additional episodes for the first season and a 12 episode second season.
 The COVID-19 pandemic delayed the release schedule from fall 2020 to its eventual premiere on January 28, 2022.
 In October 2022, Amazon renewed the series for a third season ahead of the second season's premiere on January 20, 2023.
 The third season premiered on October 3, 2024.
-It was renewed for a fourth season in October 2024.
-In July 2025, Amazon announced that the fourth season is scheduled to premiere in 2026; they also announced that the show was renewed for a fifth and final season.
+It was renewed for a fourth season in October 2024; this season premiered on June 3, 2026.
+Ahead of the release of the fourth season, Amazon announced that the show was renewed for a fifth and final season.